 The elevation into the mainstream is now complete with the introduction of the new Innovative Finance ISA (IFISA), which went live on 6 April 2016 and allows lenders investing in peer-to-peer loans to shield interest earned on these from tax, provided that they are held within this IFISA.

 We continue to field calls and enquiries on a daily basis querying all aspects of the new IFISA, such as how it will be implemented and the rules surrounding it.
 So, we thought we’d bring you up to speed with some useful answers to some of the most commonly-asked questions we've encountered…

 What is an Innovative Finance ISA?

-After years of campaigning, the peer-to-peer industry landed the ultimate coup as it was confirmed by the Treasury that, from the 2016/17 tax year, savers and investors will be able to allocate some or all of their annual ISA allowance (£15,240 for the 2016/2017 financial year) to the new IFISA.
+After years of campaigning, the peer-to-peer industry landed the ultimate coup as it was confirmed by the Treasury that, from the 2016/17 tax year, savers and investors are able to allocate some or all of their annual ISA allowance (£20,000 for the 2017/18 financial year) to the new IFISA.
 The IFISA became the third ISA category, alongside the existing cash ISA and stocks & shares ISA, and sits somewhere between the two in terms of risk and reward.

 The possibility that equity crowdfunding could be included within the IFISA is ongoing, but as it stands peer-to-peer lending platforms are the sole providers of the product.
 One thing that must be remembered is that, unlike a cash ISA, there is no cover from the Financial Services Compensation Scheme for money held within an IFISA.